adoptium/infrastructure/wazuh/README.md

 ## Repository Structure

-At the top level, this repository has a folder for each of the two main components on the server.
-These will contain any configuration changes that are applied to files hosted on the physical server.
-These, in turn, will include changes to the shared agent configuration (located on the Wazuh server), and then applied to all agents connected.
+At the top level, this repository contains two folders that relate directly to the Wazuh application.
+These consist of the Wazuh central server, and the agent components that are installed on each machine.
+These individual folders contain any relevant configuration changes that are applied to files hosted on the physical server, or the agents as appropriate.

+The server folder will contain configuration changes, that are applied to the server itself, or to the global shared configuration shared by all agents.

-The agents folder will contain only configuration changes required to individual agents, platforms or groups of agents, that should not be applied via the  global shared agent configuration.
+The agent folder will contain only configuration changes required to individual agents, platforms or groups of agents, that should not be applied via the global shared agent configuration.